reymon359/book-sentences/the-pragmatic-programmer/README.md

 A basic estimating trick that always gives good answers: ask someone who’s already done it

 The first part of any estimation exercise is building an understanding of what’s being asked... ...you need to have a grasp of the scope of the domain.

+_Program Evaluation Review Technique_, or PERT.
+Every PERT task has an optimistic, a most likely, and a pessimistic estimate.
+The tasks are arranged into a dependency network, and then you use some simple statistics to identify likely best and worst times for the overall project.